nanagajui/decipher-research-agent/client/README.md

-# Decipher - AI-Powered Research Assistant
+# DecipherIt - AI-Powered Research Assistant

-Decipher is an AI-powered research assistant that transforms how you explore information.
+DecipherIt is an AI-powered research assistant that transforms how you explore information.
 Input any source, get instant summaries, chat with your research, and generate FAQs - all in one powerful platform.

 ## Features